Skip to main content

 The gateway is updated whenever you save changes in getbased.
 If answers seem outdated:

-1. Confirm Agent Access is still toggled on in Settings → Data.
+1. Confirm Agent Access is still toggled on in Settings → Agent Access.

 2. Open getbased in your browser — the push happens from the browser, so it needs to be open at least once after your latest changes.